 Giorgio Bianchi: “I very much look forward to continue the discussion on how to improve the investment climate in Italy for hotel developers during our next conference Tourism Investment on 4 and 5 April 2017 in Milan”.
 Tourism Investment is the first event in Italy dedicated to the world of investments in the tourism sector.
-Further information may be found at www.tourisminvestment.it
+The event in Milan is addressed to the hotel investment world in Italy.
+Further information at www.tourisminvestment.it

 Download this article in PDF